 De Montfort University Accessibility Statement

-This accessibility statement applies to the dmu.ac.uk website, sub domains and other websites we manage.
+This accessibility statement applies to the dmu.ac.uk website.

 This website is run by De Montfort University (DMU).
 We want as many people as possible to be able to use DMU websites.
 This means you should be able to:

 - change colours, contrast levels and fonts

 - zoom in up to 300% without the text spilling off the screen

 - navigate most of the website using just a keyboard